 Suggestions are an opportunity for participants to share their ideas of department needs, suggested improvements, or other issue they do not feel comfortable discussing directly with their supervisor.
 Anonymous suggestions are reviewed by Program Liaisons and department leadership, and may be shared with other managers, but will never identify who gave the suggestion.
 Liaisons may respond to suggestions in the TINYpulse system, in which case the original suggester will get an email notification the liaison responded, and then have the opportunity to reply and have a back and forth conversation where the suggester is 100% anonymous throughout.
 Due to time constraints not every Suggestion can be responded to, Suggestions which include a proposed solution are more likely to receive a response.

 What are the best practices for 1:1 Check-Ins?

 There is no perfect formula for a 1:1 check-in, some people may get more out of a highly structured check-in with an agenda emailed in advance, some may prefer a more free-flowing conversation to address whatever is no the top of mind.

 The only hard rule for 1:1's is that they should happen at least once every two weeks, more frequently as needed.
-We have a list of resources available for 1:1's here, and there is also a class to help supervisors have effective 1:1's.
+There is also a class to help supervisors have effective 1:1's.
 Some general guidelines: conversations should be at least 15 minutes in order to share all relevant information, many supervisors report taking 30 minutes or more; conversations should be in private, whether in an office, conference room, or outside location; and conversations should be two-way, with the employee having enough time to ask questions or for support as needed.

 What are best practices for Goal Conversations?